gilmore-lab/protocols/Phone_Call_Scheduling_Procedure.md

 ### Log all appointment information into the Child or Baby list Excel Spreadsheet
 - Columns S through the end to the best of your ability

+### Update PSU Brain Lab calendar
+- **Make sure that room G on the HEF Calendar is available.**

+- Create an event on the **PSU_Brain_Lab** calendar for the study
+  - Title: rog1_ssvp(XXXX) G
+    - where XXXX is the participant number
+  - Date/Time
+  - Where: 120G Chandlee
+  - Description:
+    - List RAs attenting study
+    - child/infant - M/F - age
+    - Make/Model of Vechicle
+    - child care needed/no child care
+  - Guests: Andrea Seisler (ars17psu@gmail.com) and at least 2 RAs that are listed as available on the **Student Schedule** calendar

 ### Send confirmation email
   - Send this to the participant's parent and CC the lab email (psubrainlab@gmail.com)